Norman Conquest: Revolts of 1069

-At the same time resistance flared up again in western Mercia, where the forces of Eadric the Wild, together with his Welsh allies and further rebel forces from Cheshire and Shropshire, attacked the castle at Shrewsbury.
+At the same time resistance flared up again in western Mercia, where the forces of Eadric the Wild, together with his Welsh allies and rebel forces from Cheshire and Shropshire, attacked the castle at Shrewsbury.
 In the southwest, rebels from Devon and Cornwall attacked the Norman garrison at Exeter but were repulsed by the defenders and scattered by a Norman relief force under Count Brian.
-Other rebels from Dorset, Somerset and neighbouring areas besieged Montacute Castle but were defeated by a Norman army gathered from London, Winchester and Salisbury under Geoffrey of Coutances.
-Meanwhile, William attacked the Danes, who had moored for the winter south of the Humber in Lincolnshire, and drove them back to the north bank.
+Rebels from Dorset, Somerset and neighbouring areas besieged Montacute Castle but were defeated by a Norman army gathered from London, Winchester and Salisbury under Geoffrey of Coutances.
+Meanwhile, William attacked the Danes who had moored for the winter south of the Humber in Lincolnshire and drove them back to the north bank.
 Leaving Robert of Mortain in charge of Lincolnshire, he turned west and defeated the Mercian rebels in battle at Stafford.
-When the Danes attempted to return to Lincolnshire, the Norman forces there again drove them back across the Humber.
+When the Danes attempted to return to Lincolnshire, the Norman forces drove them back across the Humber.
 William advanced into Northumbria, defeating an attempt to block his crossing of the swollen River Aire at Pontefract.
 The Danes fled at his approach, and he occupied York.
 He bought off the Danes, who agreed to leave England in the spring, and during the winter of 1069–70 his forces systematically devastated Northumbria in the Harrying of the North, subduing all resistance.
 As a symbol of his renewed authority over the north, William ceremonially wore his crown at York on Christmas Day 1069.

 In early 1070, having secured the submission of Waltheof and Gospatric, and driven Edgar and his remaining supporters back to Scotland, William returned to Mercia, where he based himself at Chester and crushed all remaining resistance in the area before returning to the south.
 Papal legates arrived and at Easter re-crowned William, which would have symbolically reasserted his right to the kingdom.
 William also oversaw a purge of prelates from the Church, most notably Stigand, who was deposed from Canterbury.
 The papal legates also imposed penances on William and those of his supporters who had taken part in Hastings and the subsequent campaigns.
-As well as Canterbury, the see of York had become vacant following the death of Ealdred in September 1069.
+The see of York had become vacant following the death of Ealdred in September 1069.
 Both sees were filled by men loyal to William: Lanfranc, abbot of William's foundation at Caen, received Canterbury while Thomas of Bayeux, one of William's chaplains, was installed at York.
-Some other bishoprics and abbeys also received new bishops and abbots and William confiscated some of the wealth of the English monasteries, which had served as repositories for the assets of the native nobles.
+Some other bishoprics and abbeys received new bishops and abbots, and William confiscated some of the wealth of the English monasteries which had served as repositories for the assets of the native nobles.